mblarsen/vue-browser-acl/README.md

 These are related projects with different approaches:

-* [`vue-kindergarten`](https://github.com/JiriChara/vue-kindergarten) similar in functionality, integrates with Nuxt.js
+* [`vue-kindergarten`](https://github.com/JiriChara/vue-kindergarten) uses a powerful sandbox pattern.
+Integrates with Nuxt.js
 * [`vue-acl`](https://github.com/leonardovilarinho/vue-acl) rather than saying what you can do you tell what the role is needed to perform an action.